willowbk/willowbk.github.io/_pages/cv.md

 Service & leadership
 ======
-* Vice President of the Rutgers Physics Graduate Student Organization (GSO)
+* Vice President of the Rutgers Physics Graduate Student Organization (GSO), 2018 - 2019
-* Organizer of the Student Seminars in Physics and Astronomy at Rutgers
+* Organizer of the Student Seminars in Physics and Astronomy at Rutgers, 2018 - 2019
-* Mentor to an undergraduate physics student completing a Rutgers Senior Honors Thesis.
+* Mentor to an undergraduate physics student completing a Rutgers Senior Honors Thesis, 2017 - 2018
-* Mentor to a high school student conducting research for the Siemens Competition.
+* Mentor to a high school student conducting research for the Siemens Competition, 2016

 Skills
 ======